bdlcm/restaurant-finder-app/README.md

 Run `Yarn add ios` and `Yarn run ios` inside the project folder to run on an ios emulator.

+React Native app.
+View restaurants, their menus, favorite them, see them on a map.

 Work in progress.
-View restaurants, their menus, favorite them, see them on a map.